 Reach out to people who left on good terms

 Reach out to employees who left on good terms, particularly if they left because they wanted to move to a different city.
 You know these people are good workers, and they're already familiar with your company's culture and values, so they can hit the ground running.

 Share your open roles on social media.
 Leverage Twitter, LinkedIn, Facebook, and any other channels you have to let people know you're open to hiring remotely.
 The more you do this, the more likely you'll find the right person.

 The benefits of hiring remote employees

-If you're on the fence about hiring employees, you should know about the benefits remote work provides to employers.
+If you're on the fence about hiring employees, you should know about remote work's benefits to employers.
 Hiring remote employees benefits your organization by giving you access to talented employees who don't live within commuting distance of your offices.

-Good talent is everywhere and there's a good chance that the best person for the job isn't going to live in the same city or country as your office.
-Yes, it's possible to get employees to relocate but this is time consuming and expensive for you and the employee.
+Good talent is everywhere, and there's a good chance that the best person for the job will not live in the same city or country as your office.
+Yes, it's possible to get employees to relocate, but this is time-consuming and expensive for you and the employee.
 Not to mention that many job seekers now prefer remote teams over in-office roles.